Trevor James (football manager): Early career

 James had many stops in various roles along his journey, including Viking Stavangar of the Norwegian First Division, Los Angeles Lazers of the Major Indoor Soccer League, and Ipswich Town F.C., Colchester United F.C. and Cambridge United in England.
 He also worked as a scout throughout the 1980s and 90s with Sir Bobby Robson at FC Barcelona, Newcastle United, FC Porto, Sporting CP and the England national football team.

 Managing in the United States

 James started his managerial career in America in 2006 as assistant manager of MLS side LA Galaxy under Frank Yallop and Ruud Gullit.
 Additionally, he acted as director of player development for the club, overseeing the club's youth program.

 In 2010, he was appointed assistant manager of Portland Timbers for their inaugural MLS season under John Spencer.

 James moved to a scouting role with the Chicago Fire beginning in the 2014 season.

-In 2017 and 2018, James was the assistant manager of American second tier club Indy Eleven for their last year in the NASL and their fist year in USL.
+In 2017 and 2018, James was the assistant manager of American second tier club Indy Eleven for their last year in the NASL and their first year in USL.